 On the other hand, there’s no side effect of wearing ligature elastic, as ii don’t give any pressure to your teeth or braces.

-FAQ on Rubber Bands
+FAQ on Rubber Band Braces

 Are rubber bands for braces reusable and why?